 Assessment

 Assessment of individual and group learning is done through various formats: essays, online discussions, reports, quizzes, presentations, and peer assessments.
-These different types of assessments provide everyone with the opportunity to successfully demonstrate their competencies ways that fit their preferences.
+These different types of assessments provide everyone with the opportunity to successfully demonstrate their competencies in ways that fit their preferences.

 Intended Learning Outcomes (ILOs)